polterguy/polterguy.github.io/plugins/magic.data.common/index.md

 ### Aggregate results

 You can also create aggregate results, by simply adding your aggregate as your column, such as the following illustrates.
-The reasons why this works, is because if the SQL generator finds a paranthesis in your column declaration, it will simply ignore parsing that column altogether, and directly inject it into the resulting SQL's columns declaration.
+The reasons why this works, is because if the SQL generator finds a parenthesis in your column declaration, it will simply ignore parsing that column altogether, and directly inject it into the resulting SQL's columns declaration.